Pennsylvania Waterfalls: The Truth About Hiking Glen Onoko in Jim Thorpe

 This trail is more narrow than the lower portion and follows through a thin section of forest of rhododendron.
 Along the way, take a peek through the bushes to see the beautiful cascades that would be focal points elsewhere, but get relegated to unnamed cascades here.

 Within a few minutes, you’ll come to the base of Cave Falls.
 Also called Hidden Sweet Falls in some sources, this waterfall fits both names very well.
-However, I tend to prefer cave falls because of the large opening behind this beautiful waterfall.
+However, I tend to prefer Glen Onoko falls cave because of the large opening behind this beautiful waterfall.
 The shortest of the three named waterfalls in Glen Onoko, this is a very fitting end to an amazing hike.

 All told, the top of Cave Falls is about three-quarters of a mile from the parking area and about 600 feet above it.
 As I stated before, the hike isn’t overly long, but it’s very strenuous.